 - Complete front inner structure

 - Safety Risks: The main downside to buying a rebuilt title car is the inherent safety risk.
 Even if the car has been completely rebuilt and passed an inspection, it may not have been repaired well.
 There may also be significant structural damage that can’t be properly repaired.
-Lastly, flood-damaged vehicles may not have visible damage at the time of inspection, but the water damage can reveal itself over time.
+Lastly, vehicles with flood damage may not have visible damage at the time of inspection, but the water damage can reveal itself over time.

 - Limited Insurance Coverage: Many car insurance companies don’t offer policies to cover rebuilt title cars.
 Or, policies will only include limited coverage that doesn’t include collision and comprehensive coverage.
-However, some insurers do offer full coverage, but the rates are likely very expensive.
+However, some insurers do offer full coverage, but the premiums are likely very expensive.

 - Difficult to Finance: Many major banks will also not finance rebuilt title vehicles.